benkeen/generatedata/plugins/dataTypes/AlphaNumeric/README.md

-## AlphaNumeric API Usage
+## AlphaNumeric Data Type

-See the example below for how to use this Data Type.
-Note: for the placeholder values, check out the help documentation for this Data Type in the generatedata UI.
+This Data Type generates random alphanumeric strings according to whatever format you want.
+Note: for the placeholder strings, documentation for this Data Type in the generatedata UI.
+That provides the list of available placeholders.

-### Example
+### Example API Usage

-POST the following JSON content to `http://[your site]/[generate data folder]/api/v2/data`:
+This example generates random passwords and US Zipcodes.
+POST the following JSON content to `http://[your site]/[generate data folder]/api/v1/data`:

 ```javascript
 {